S3-working-group/s3-practical-guide/content/src/bringing-in-s3/invite-change.md

 -   be transparent about the reason for the change
 -   clarify expectations and constraints
 -   avoid coercion or manipulation
--   acknowledge scepticism and doubts
+-   acknowledge skepticism and doubts
 -   include people in regular evaluation and evolution